 In 1929 the American economy began to falter.
-Demand for new cars fell and house building slowed down.
-However the stock market continued to boom in the late 1920s.
+The demand for new cars fell and house building slowed down.
+However, the stock market continued to boom in the late 1920s.
 Many people bought stocks with borrowed money.
-As a result the stock market became inflated.
+As a result, the stock market became inflated.
 Prices rose to a very high level.
 However, inevitably, some people began to sell.
-From mid-September prices fell.
+From mid-September, prices fell.
 On 24 October 1929, known as Black Thursday, panic selling began and prices fell catastrophically, an event known as the Wall Street Crash.
 Business confidence disappeared, banks failed and industry slumped.
-By 1932 industrial production in the USA had fallen by half and exports fell to one third of their 1929 level.
+By 1932 industrial production in the USA had fallen by half and exports fell to one-third of their 1929 level.
 Unemployment went through the roof.
-By 1932 about one quarter of the work force was unemployed.
+By 1932 about one-quarter of the workforce was unemployed.
 When people lost their jobs they could no longer buy goods and demand fell so more people lost their jobs.
 There had been economic slumps in America before but his one was more severe than anything previously experienced.
 It was known as the Depression.

 THE NEW DEAL

 The Agricultural Adjustment Act of 1933 tried to raise the price of farm produce by reducing supply.
-Land was set aside and deliberately not used.
+The land was set aside and deliberately not used.
 In 1937 the Farm Security Administration was formed to lend money to tenant farmers to buy their land.

 However farmers on the plains suffered terribly during the depression.
-Over planting, overgrazing and a drought combined to create a 'dust bowl'.
+Overplanting, overgrazing, and drought combined to create a 'dust bowl'.
 Many farmers abandoned the land and went to California in search of work.

 THE APPROACH OF WAR

 In 1940 Germany conquered Denmark, Norway, Holland, Belgium and France.
-In response Roosevelt started to expand American armed forces.
+In response, Roosevelt started to expand the American armed forces.
 He introduced conscription.
 Although American public opinion was opposed to joining the war Roosevelt declared that America must be 'the arsenal of democracy'.
 In January 1941 he introduced the lend-lease bill to Congress.
-It empowered him to sell, lend or lease arms, food or any other supplies to any country whose defense he deemed vital to the United States.
-At first lend-lease applied only to Britain but in August Roosevelt extended it to Russia.
+It empowered him to sell, lend or lease arms, food, or any other supplies to any country whose defense he deemed vital to the United States.
+At first, lend-lease applied only to Britain but in August Roosevelt extended it to Russia.
 American troops also occupied Iceland.